Blondie Chaplin: Brian Wilson

+Other projects

 Following his time with the Beach Boys, Chaplin recorded a self-titled album, released on Asylum Records in 1977.
 He also performed on Rick Danko's self-titled début album, which also featured each of Danko's former bandmates from the Band in addition to Ronnie Wood, Eric Clapton, Doug Sahm, and Danko's brother, Terry.

 Chaplin went on to tour with the David Johansen group and participated in producing Johansen's third solo album Here Comes the Night, on which Chaplin plays guitar and sings backing vocals and co-authored seven tracks.
 During the late 1980s and early 1990s Chaplin toured with the Band, replacing some of Richard Manuel's vocals and playing guitar and, occasionally, drums.

 During the 1980s, Chaplin also toured with a band featuring Danko and Paul Butterfield, and was guitarist and vocalist, as well as contributing a tune as songwriter, on Butterfield's last studio album, The Legendary Paul Butterfield Rides Again, released in 1986.

 Chaplin was also a featured player in former Byrds members Gene Clark and Michael Clarke's then new band, the 20th Anniversary Celebration of the Byrds, also known as the Tribute to the Byrds.
 Chaplin appeared on the Jennifer Warnes albums Shot Through the Heart, The Hunter, and The Well.

 Chaplin also played on High on the Hog, the ninth studio album by the Band, released in 1996, to which he also contributed his composition "Where I Should Always Be".